 Avoiding junk food

-A good diet is central to overall good health, though avoiding certain foods and drinks may help prolong your life.
+The Chiropractors in Centurion say that a good diet is central to overall good health, though avoiding certain foods and drinks may help prolong your life.
 Eating too much high-calorie food rich in simple carbohydrates (sugars) or fat could lead to weight gain or obesity.

 Some fats are known to be particularly bad for you.
 Trans-fats, made from hydrogenated vegetable oil, can be found in margarine, biscuits, cakes and fast food.
 It can raise the level of our ‘bad’ cholesterol, significantly increasing the risk of atherosclerosis which blocks arteries, leading to heart disease and stroke.